goetting/ez-flux/README.md

 // console outs 'session changed'
 ```

+Please note that a store's children will be impacted by methods called on the parent:
+-   parent.$assign: will call $assign on any child that is mentionend in the object assigned to the parent.
+-   parent.$copy: will invoke $copy on all children in order to return a full copy.
+Attention: It will not deep clone any other nested states.
+-   parent.$reset: will invoke $reset on all children.

 ### InitialState

 The _initialState_ option is used to assign specific state values on store creation.